SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

  If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

- To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).
+ To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.md).

 ## Implementing the FPV

 **1.** Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "PanoDemo" in the **Product Name** field and keep the other default settings.

 Once the project is created, let's import the **DJISDK.framework** to the project.
-If you are not familiar with the process of importing DJI SDK using Cocoapods, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration)
+If you are not familiar with the process of importing DJI SDK using Cocoapods, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.md#Xcode-Project-Integration)
-For importing the DJIWidget to the project, you can check our previous tutorial [Creating a Camera Application](./index.html#importing-the-djiwidget) to learn how to download and import the **DJIWidget** into your Xcode project.
+For importing the DJIWidget to the project, you can check our previous tutorial [Creating a Camera Application](./index.md#importing-the-djiwidget) to learn how to download and import the **DJIWidget** into your Xcode project.

-**2.** In the **Main.storyboard**, add a new View Controller called **CaptureViewController** and set it as the root View Controller for the new View Controller you just added in **Main.storyboard**:
+**2.** In the **Main.storyboard**, embed the main view controller in a navigation controller and call it **CaptureViewController**.

 ![CaptureViewController](../images/tutorials-and-samples/iOS/PanoramaDemo/CaptureViewController.png)

-**3.** Add a UIView inside the View Controller and set it as an IBOutlet called "**fpvPreviewView**" in the **CaptureViewController.h**:
+**3.** Add a UIView inside the View Controller and set it as an IBOutlet called "**fpvPreviewView**" in **CaptureViewController.swift**:

 ~~~swift
 import Foundation